 So, you want to write …

 I’m frequently asked by would-be writers about some first steps to get started.
-It is such an important calling and can impact so many lives.
-I want to encourage you to keep pursuing this dream!
-But you have to put your bottom in the chair and your fingers on the keyboard and BEGIN. 🙂
+Writing is such an important calling and the potential for impact is staggering.
+KEEP PURSUING YOUR WRITING DREAM!!
+But, here’s the deal: you have to put your bottom in the chair and your fingers on the keyboard and BEGIN. 🙂

 Here are some things that might help:

 - If you can purchase (or even check out from the library) a Christian Writer’s Market Guide (by Steve Laube), this is a great way to begin.
-It has in-depth information for new writers, including many places to send what you’ve written, along with guidelines for how to submit a piece.
-This is one of the most helpful tools you’ll ever have to get published and it has tons of useful information.
-I would definitely start by getting (and pouring over) this book.
+It has in-depth information for new writers, including many places to send what you’ve written, along with guidelines for submitting your work.
+This is SUCH a helpful tool with tons of useful information.

 - Attend a Christian Writer’s Conference if you get a chance!
-It is one of the best ways to get started and to find practical help and encouragement.
-Most regions of the country have their own CWCs, so Google to find information about one close to you.
-I have attended a few and found them so They have great classes and workshops, plus you can make appointment with editors from different publishing houses to “pitch” your writing ideas.
-This is one of the best ways to get your foot in the door and get published.
+Talk about jump-starting your writing efforts?!!
+THIS is just about the best way I know to do that and have a blast at the same time.
+Most regions of the country have their own CWCs, so use good ol’ Google to find information about one close to you.
+I have attended a few and found them so amazingly helpful.
+They offer inspiring plenary sessions and great workshops, plus you can make appointments with editors from different publishing houses to “pitch” your writing ideas.
+This is an excellent way to get your foot in the door and get published.
 And one of the best Christian Writers’ Conferences in the country (in my humble opinion) is the Mt.
 Hermon Conference.
 I went to it a few years back and loved it.
-It’s pretty spendy but so excellent and beneficial.
+It’s pretty spendy but worth the time and the bucks.